 Conclusion

 Delaware has long allowed cash freezeouts liberally.
-However, its jurisprudence on controller freezeouts was often tortuous.
+However, its jurisprudence on controller freezeouts was somewhat tortuous.
 Controller freezeouts are bilateral monopolies.
 Other consequential related party transactions involve monopolies, monopsonies, or bilateral monopolies.
 Therefore, despite popular assumption, precise price determinations of freezeouts and other related party transactions are not necessarily critical from a social welfare standpoint.
 What is critical is that the determinations do not skew.
-The new insight underpins MFW’s private solution in 2014, and MFW made Delaware’s jurisprudence relating to controller freezeouts and other related party transactions streamlined, rational, and efficient.
-Last but not least, the new insight will also guide the future course of Delaware’s jurisprudence beyond MFW.
+The new insight underpins MFW’s private solution in 2014, and MFW made Delaware’s jurisprudence streamlined, rational, and efficient.
+MFW ended the tortuous journey of the Delaware’s jurisprudence on freezeouts.
+In so doing, MFW simultaneously streamlined jurisprudence regarding other related party transactions.
+The new insight will guide the future course of Delaware’s jurisprudence beyond MFW.

-Globally, MFW’s private solution creates advantages, and avoids disadvantages, in regulatory competition with the Takeover Directive.
+Globally, the Takeover Directive pressures prices of third party acquisitions to skew higher than fair market prices and frustrates efficiency-enhancing control transactions.
+Holdouts are a major issue of the Directive.
+MFW’s private solution creates advantages, and avoids disadvantages, in Delaware’s regulatory competition with the Takeover Directive.
 With its masked ability to regulate the second steps of third-party two-step acquisitions as well as other related party transactions, MFW can singlehandedly work as a substitute for the Takeover Directive.
 In so doing, MFW does not have to rely on Delaware’s heightened scrutiny of directors, such as Unocal and Revlon, that require anticipatory adjudication.
 MFW is more rule-like.
 Thus, if transplanted, MFW will not overload judiciaries outside the United States, especially if there are business courts.
-Also, MFW avoids the Takeover Directive’s tendency to frustrate efficiency-enhancing control transactions.
-Holdouts are another major issue of the Directive.
 These advantages over the Directive make MFW’s globalization into Europe and beyond, including Asia, eminently sensible and promising.
+In fact, since MFW will cover other related party transactions generally, its influence goes far beyond MBR.
 Globalization is MFW’s future.